MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0020-eventattributetypecannotbechanged.md

 [//]: # (START>DO_NOT_EDIT)
 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
-# AppSourceCop Rule AS0048
+# AppSourceCop Rule AS0020
-The extension publisher length must not exceed the specified limit
+The type of events cannot be changed.

 ## Description
-The extension publisher length must not exceed the specified limit.
+The event attribute type cannot be changed because it might break dependent extensions.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also